 The example presented in this section uses only base R and mapping packages.
 If you have experience with ggplot2, that package does provide a more versatile way of approaching this task.
-The code using ggplot() would be similar to what you will see below, but you would use 'borders()' to plot the map and 'geom_path()' for the edges.
+The code using ggplot() would be similar to what you will see below, but you would use 'borders()' to plot the map and 'geom\path()' for the edges.

 In order to plot on a map, we will need a few more packages.
 As you will see below, maps will let us generate a geographic map to use as background, and geosphere will help us generate arcs representing our network edges.
-If you do not already have those, install the two packages, then load them.
+If you do not already have them, install the two packages, then load them.

 '''

-install.packages('maps')
+install.packages("maps")

-install.packages('geosphere')
+install.packages("geosphere")

-library('maps')
+library("maps")

-library('geosphere')
+library("geosphere")

 '''